 Trump Changes the Narrative

 Trump has changed the narrative surrounding Kaepernick's protest.
 Currently, the NFL players, coaches, and owners have all come together to support this protest.
 Trump doesn’t acknowledge that most of the players on NFL teams are Black.
 The word “team” here is very important.
 Trump, by his very nature, is a divide-and-conquer type of person.
 He is not a team player.
-He did it with GOP candidates, the intelligence community, and now he is dividing the country into two camps: those who think this protest is about disrespect of the country and those who think it is about racial injustice.
+He did it with GOP candidates, and the intelligence community, and now he is dividing the country into two camps: those who think this protest is about disrespect of the country and those who think it is about racial injustice.

 In typical Trump style, he will stick to his interpretation of the protest and continue creating tweet storms, even though his interpretation of the protest is false.
 There is no telling what his real motivation is for doing this.
 It could all be a big distraction to take the focus off of health care, tax reform, North Korea, and/or the Russian investigation.

 It's okay for some people to pay reverence and praise to the confederate stars and bars and to Robert E. Lee, who was a traitor and a slaveowner.
-It's okay for Trump to place the blame of white supremacists' riots and actions in Charlottesville on both sides.
+It's okay for Trump to place the blame for white supremacists' riots and actions in Charlottesville on both sides.
 But for some reason, Trump thinks that athletes who participate in Kaepernick's nonviolent protest by taking a knee are problematic.

 Stakeholder's Analysis Summary